-Deciding to pay attention: Experimental results from an opt-out task We offered participants a chance to win extra money if they decided to attempt some additional complicated questions on benefits choices and correctly answered them.
-This section was motivated by lab studies that people are willing to pay to avoid complex tasks (Oprea 2020).
+We examined the role of attention and complexity aversion through an experimental treatment with varying incentives that mimics the decision of whether to attend to choices about benefits.
+We offered participants a chance to win extra money if they decided to attempt some additional complicated questions on benefits choices and correctly answered them.
+This section was motivated by lab studies finding that people are willing to pay to avoid complex tasks (Oprea 2020).
 The five questions, which appeared at the end of the survey (when they were perhaps tired), were designed as vignettes asking the participant to advise a friend on health plan choices and as calculations of the compounding in savings.
+The health insurance vignette specified that the friend's objective is to minimize their expected health care costs, to abstract from preferences and yield a single correct answer.
+This setup purposely contrasts with the prior questions about plan choices in Figure 6 that elicited choices based on the respondent's subjective preferences.

 Participants were randomly assigned to earn either \$10 per correct question (up to \$50 total) or \$40 per correct question (up to \$200 total), if randomly selected for payment.
 Importantly, the expected payout was uncertain; while we announced we would select 100 winners, the number of respondents from which the 100 would be drawn was unknown.
 This setup captures the consequences of real-life benefit decisions, which involve financial ambiguity about how much might be gained from devoting attention, better than a deterministic or probabilitistic payout.